dlemire60/dlemire60.github.io/index.md

 use the keyboard for everything I possibly can [^5].
-I like the keyboard because it speeds things up enormously; I’ve lost track of the number of times I’ve been asked how I did something so quickly and "I'm suing the keyboard is almost" always the answer.
+I like the keyboard because it speeds things up enormously; I’ve lost track of the number of times I’ve been asked how I did something so quickly and "I'm using the keyboard" is almost always the answer.
 Sadly many people's eyes glaze over at that point, but I"m encouraging you to persevere.
 Apparently my brain is well-suited to absorbing keyboard shortcuts, but I really think most folks